-- Are the counts for pipis randomly distributed over the study area, or is there evidence of either a uniform spread or clustering of the higher counts? - Similarly, are the counts randomly distributed for cockles, or is there evidence of some uniformity or clustering?

-• Is there any evidence of an association between the quadrat counts for the two species of shellfish, with the high counts of pipis tending to be in the same quadrat as either high counts or low counts for the cockles?
+- Are the counts for pipis randomly distributed over the study area, or is there evidence of either a uniform spread or clustering of the higher counts? - Similarly, are the counts randomly distributed for cockles, or is there evidence of some uniformity or clustering? - Is there any evidence of an association between the quadrat counts for the two species of shellfish, with the high counts of pipis tending to be in the same quadrat as either high counts or low counts for the cockles?

-A similar type of example, but with the data available in a different format is presented in Figure 9.1.
-Here what is presented are the locations of 45 nests of the ant Messor wasmani and 15 nests of the ant Cataglyphis bicolor in a 240 by 250 foot area (Harkness and Isham, 1983; Särkkä, 1993, Figure 5.8).
-Messor (species 1) collects seeds for food while Cataglyphis (species 2) eats dead insects, mostly Messor ants.
+A similar type of example, but with the data available in a different format, is presented in Figure 9.1.
+Here what is presented are the locations of 45 nests of the ant Messor wasmanni and 15 nests of the ant Cataglyphis bicolor in a 240 × 250-ft area (Harkness and Isham 1983; Särkkä 1993, Figure 5.8).
+Messor (species 1) collects seeds for food, while Cataglyphis (species 2) eats dead insects, mostly Messor ants.

-Figure 9.1 Location of 45 nests of Messor wasmanni (species 1) and 15 nests of Cataglyphis bicolor (species 2) in a 240 ft by 250 ft study area.
+Location of 45 nests of Messor wasmanni (species 1) and 15 nests of Cataglyphis bicolor (species 2) in a 240×250 -ft study area.